lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 For a SCHC Fragment that carries a tile other than the last one of the SCHC Packet,

 - the Fragment MUST be of the Regular type specified in {{NotLastFrag}}
-- the FCN field MUST contain the tile number
+- the FCN field MUST contain the tile index
 - each tile MUST be of a size
   that complements the SCHC Fragment Header so that the SCHC Fragment is a multiple of L2 Words without the need for padding bits.